FarronF/limerick-council-meetings/meetings/2025/09/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 14th July 2025.md

 Notice of Motion submitted by Councillor E. O’Donovan

-**I will move at the next Meeting of Limerick Council that this Council calls on the Central**

-**Bank of Ireland to immediately end the facilitation of the Israeli Bond Issuance Programme.**
+**I will move at the next Meeting of Limerick Council that this Council calls on the CentralBank of Ireland to immediately end the facilitation of the Israeli Bond Issuance Programme.**

 The Motion was proposed by Councillor O’Donovan and seconded by Councillor